christopheradams/christopheradams.io/_posts/2025-04-13-thomas-demand.md

 works, like the Fukushima nuclear control room, are presented as chromogenic prints bonded to large acrylic sheets, which tower over the viewer.
-Smaller, more intimate works, from the artist's *Dailies* series, invite the audience for a closer look at everyday tableaus, like a cup shoved into a chain-link fence.
+Smaller, more intimate works, from the artist's *Dailies* series, invite the audience for a closer look at everyday tableaux, like a cup shoved into a chain-link fence.

 On a few occasions, a series of work delimits its own physical space. *Refuge* (2021) illustrates the airport hotel room where American whistleblower Edward